meltano/meltano/docs/src/_contribute/prerequisites.md

 likely not need to prefix the commands with `poetry` as poetry will default to using the pyenv activated virtual environment.

 This means that you're ready to start Meltano CLI development.
-For API and UI development, read on.
+For API development, read on.

 <div class="notification is-warning">
   <p><strong>Metrics (anonymous usage data) tracking</strong></p>